 Compact form factor, no moving parts and require no maintenance

-Rheonics SRV and SRD use unique patented co-axial resonator, in which two ends of the sensors twist in opposite directions, cancelling out reaction torques on their mounting and hence making them completely insensitive to mounting conditions.
-Hook up the sensor in different parts of the mixing tank and check the consistency of the mix throughout the process.
+Rheonics SRV and SRD use unique patented co-axial resonator, in which two ends of the sensors twist in opposite directions, cancelling out reaction torques on their mounting and hence making them completely insensitive to mounting conditions and flow rates.
 These sensors can easily cope up with regular relocation.
 Sensor element sits directly in the fluid, with no special housing or protective cage required.

 Rheonics’ software is powerful, intuitive and convenient to use.
-Real-time ink viscosity can be monitored on a computer.
-Multiple sensors are managed from a single dashboard spread across the factory floor.
+Real-time viscosity can be monitored on a computer.
+Multiple sensors spread across the factory floor are managed from a single dashboard.
+There is no effect of pressure pulsation from pumping on sensor operation or measurement accuracy.
+In addition, the sensor is insensitive to any vibrations or electrical noise from external machinery.

 Wide operational capabilities